-The LCC Ride Chair (Angie) will create an event for each ride on Facebook.
-The Ride Host (you) is asked to supplement this by creating a Facebook post or two starting about a week before the ride.
-The first post or two should share ride details, and post the day or two before should be a reminder of the meeting place and departure details.
+The Ride Host (you) is asked to create a Facebook post or two starting about a week before the ride.
+The first post or two should share ride details and post the day or two before should be a reminder of the meeting place and departure details.